adeagboola/Alomad-Realestate/README.md

 #Description

-This is a website sample for the frontend course at the Flatiron School.
+This is a website sample for the front end course at the Flatiron School.

 #Contact